 Regulation of insurance companies has become an increasingly dynamic process, presenting both challenges and opportunities for organizations.
 While long-standing issues surrounding regulatory oversight of insurers and increasing requirements for compliance will remain, the year will also see the new consideration of development of high-level principles, guidance, and even regulation.
 Explore key trends that your organization should track and address in 2023.

-Among the topics presented in our 2022 insurance regulatory outlook are:
+An overview of the topics presented in our 2023 regulatory outlook: